unrealwork/atsd-use-cases/research/fitness-index/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/e926d483/67/)

-The population of these metropolitan areas often accounts for a significant amount of the state's total population.
-In the Atlanta Metropolitan Area for example, that number is as high as 57% of the state's roughly 10 million residents.
-On average, in the observed states, the Metropolitan areas observed make up around 30% of the state's total population, with the Raleigh MSA (population 1.3 million) being a low exception representing only 12% of the state's population, in fact the Raleigh MSA is not even the largest Metropolitan Area in North Carolina.
+The population of these metropolitan areas often accounts for a significant amount of the total population of the state.
+In the Atlanta Metropolitan Area for example, that number is as high as 57% of the roughly 10 million residents of the state.
+On average, in the observed states, the Metropolitan areas observed make up around 30% of the total population of the state, with the Raleigh MSA (population 1.3 million) being a low exception representing only 12% of the state population, in fact the Raleigh MSA is not even the largest Metropolitan Area in North Carolina.
 Charlotte, North Carolina, an MSA with a population of roughly 2.3 million residents that ranked 43rd according to 2015 AFI scores published by `http://www.americanfitnessindex.org/2015-afi-report-archive/` with an overall score of 37.4, ranks below the National Benchmark Average and significantly below its less-populous neighbor Raleigh.

-> This trend will be further explored in the [Analysis](#analysis) section.
+> This trend is further explored in the [Analysis](#analysis) section.

 The two highest performing MSAs, Raleigh, North Carolina and Atlanta, Georgia can also be displayed next to one another, and the Benchmark Average: